bdeckard92/dupUT/02-Lesson-Plans/12-SQL/README.md

 Why are students learning SQL?

-* Learning SQL makes students employer ready by opening them up to more than just front-end positions.
+* Learning SQL makes students employer-ready by opening them up to more than just front-end positions.
-* Learning SQL allows students to see the connection between front end and back end easier.
+* Learning SQL allows students to see the connection between front-end and back-end easier.
 * Learning SQL gives students the ability to join similar sets of data in a meaningful way.

 Throughout the async module this week, students will use SQL to do the following: